bitcoin/bitcoin/doc/i2p.md

 any/all of IPv4/IPv6/onion/I2P/CJDNS), which can provide a potential fallback if one of the networks has issues.

-## I2P-related information in Bitcoin Core
+## I2P-related information in BritanniaCoin Core

-There are several ways to see your I2P address in Bitcoin Core if accepting incoming I2P connections (`-i2pacceptincoming`):
+There are several ways to see your I2P address in BritanniaCoin Core if accepting incoming I2P connections (`-i2pacceptincoming`):
 - in the "Local addresses" output of CLI `-netinfo`
 - in the "localaddresses" output of RPC `getnetworkinfo`
 - in the debug log (grep for `AddLocal`; the I2P address ends in `.b32.i2p`)

-To see which I2P peers your node is connected to, use `bitcoin-cli -netinfo 4` or the `getpeerinfo` RPC (e.g. `bitcoin-cli getpeerinfo`).
+To see which I2P peers your node is connected to, use `britanniacoin-cli -netinfo 4` or the `getpeerinfo` RPC (e.g. `britanniacoin-cli getpeerinfo`).

 To see which I2P addresses your node knows, use the `getnodeaddresses 0 i2p` RPC.

 ## Compatibility

-Bitcoin Core uses the [SAM v3.1](https://geti2p.net/en/docs/api/samv3) protocol to connect to the I2P network.
+BritanniaCoin Core uses the [SAM v3.1](https://geti2p.net/en/docs/api/samv3) protocol to connect to the I2P network.
 Any I2P router that supports it can be used.

-## Ports in I2P and Bitcoin Core
+## Ports in I2P and BritanniaCoin Core

-Bitcoin Core uses the [SAM v3.1](https://geti2p.net/en/docs/api/samv3) protocol.
+BritanniaCoin Core uses the [SAM v3.1](https://geti2p.net/en/docs/api/samv3) protocol.
 One particularity of SAM v3.1 is that it does not support ports, unlike newer versions of SAM (v3.2 and up) that do support them and default the port numbers to 0.
 From the point of view of peers that use newer versions of SAM or other protocols that support ports, a SAM v3.1 peer is connecting to them on port 0, from source port 0.

-To allow future upgrades to newer versions of SAM, Bitcoin Core sets its listening port to 0 when listening for incoming I2P connections and advertises its own I2P address with port 0.
-Furthermore, it will not attempt to connect to I2P addresses with a non-zero port number because with SAM v3.1 the destination port (`TO_PORT`) is always set to 0 and is not in the control of Bitcoin Core.
+To allow future upgrades to newer versions of SAM, BritanniaCoin Core sets its listening port to 0 when listening for incoming I2P connections and advertises its own I2P address with port 0.
+Furthermore, it will not attempt to connect to I2P addresses with a non-zero port number because with SAM v3.1 the destination port (`TO_PORT`) is always set to 0 and is not in the control of BritanniaCoin Core.

 ## Bandwidth